atmmarketing/multivendor-api/README.md

-# sendowl-api
+# multivendor-api
-PHP interface to SendOwl API
+PHP interface for Webkul Multivendor for Shopify API